Pittsburgh Construction Zone Accident Lawyers

 Goodrich & Geist, P.C.’s Accident Lawyers Can Help You Recover Damages From Accidents Caused By Hazardous Roads And Construction Zone Hazards

 A wide variety of roadway issues and hazards can cause or contribute to a motor vehicle accident, and even safe drivers can be affected by them.
 From potholes, narrow lanes, and missing or malfunctioning traffic control devices to slippery surfaces, road debris, and construction site hazards, there are many ways a motor vehicle accident can occur.
-Accidents are a leading cause of death in the United States, and they kill tens of thousands of people and seriously injure millions more every year.
+According to the CDC, accidents are a leading cause of death in the United States, and they kill tens of thousands of people and seriously injure millions more every year.
 If you or a loved one was involved in an accident that was caused by hazardous road conditions or you suffered an accident in a construction zone, contact our Pittsburgh Construction Zone Accident Lawyers for a free consultation.

 Goodrich & Geist, P.C. handles personal injury and motor vehicle accident cases in Pennsylvania and we can help you file for and recover whatever compensation the law entitles you to.